 Iluka rejects any form of slavery, forced or child labour, and is committed to mitigating the risk of such practices occurring in our business or our supply chain.
-In June 2022, Iluka issued its Modern Slavery Statement.
-This is the second Modern Slavery Statement for Iluka covering the period 1 January 2021 to 31 December 2021.
+In April 2023, Iluka issued its third Modern Slavery Statement, covering the period 1 January 2022 to 31 December 2022.
 It summarises Iluka's response to the criteria mandated for public reporting in accordance with Australia's Modern Slavery Act (2018).
-As part of Iluka's Human Rights Work Programme, this Statement includes progress made during 2021, and highlights work planned for 2022.
+As part of Iluka's Human Rights Work Programme, this Statement includes progress made during 2022, and highlights work planned for 2023.